Create a custom JMX Monitor in SAM

 - On the Select Target tab, provide details about the target server, and then click Next.

-- On the Select Components tab, a list of available MBeans appears, as shown here.
+- On the Select Components tab, a list of available MBeans appears.
 Expand the folders by clicking the arrows (or [+]) to expand the tree view folder structure.
 Drill down to select the attributes you want to monitor.

 - After selecting MBeans to monitor, click Next to complete the remaining tabs in the wizard.